 The Modern Law Review Seminars

-Since 1998, The Modern Law Review has been allocating funding, which is currently in the region of £35,000 per annum, to support scholarly seminars on any subject broadly within the publishing interests of the Review.
+Since 1998, The Modern Law Review has been allocating funding, which is currently to the value of £35,000 per annum, to support scholarly seminars on any subject broadly within the publishing interests of the Review.
 The funds are allocated through competitive bids each year.
 For further details and information on how to apply for funding, click here: http://www.modernlawreview.co.uk/seminars.asp

 The 2014 Chorley Lecture, The Constitutional Imagination by Professor Martin Loughlin, Professor of Public Law at the LSE is now available here: http://bcove.me/3nb8pq3d

 Online Content Now Available Back to Volume 1